Reyhaneesmailizadeh/SLOTMFound/README.md

 2. Organise your data into this directory structure

 Both ThickFound and SLOFound expects the input image to be in this shape: (224,224,3).
-Hence, make sure the number of channel of your image is 3.
+Hence, make sure the number of channel of your image data is 3.
 ```
 ├── data folder
     ├──train